MicrosoftDocs/Hololens/hololens/hololens-provisioning.md

 ### Auto-launch provisioning from USB

-- Automated processes allowing for less user interaction, when USB Drives with Provisioning Packages are used during OOBE.
+These automated processes allow for less user interaction when USB Drives with Provisioning Packages are used during OOBE.

-Before this release users had to launch the provisioning screen manually during OOBE to provision using a button combination.
-Now users can skip the button combination, by using a Provisioning Package on a USB storage drive.
+Before this release, users had to launch the provisioning screen manually during OOBE to provision using a button combination.
+Now they can skip the button combination by using a Provisioning Package on a USB storage drive.

-1. Plug in the USB drive with the provisioning package during OOBE’s first interactable moment
+1. Plug in the USB drive with the provisioning package during OOBE’s first interactable moment.
 1. When the device is ready to be provisioned it will automatically open the prompt with the provisioning page.

+> [!NOTE]
-Note: If a USB drive is left plugged in while the device is booting then OOBE will enumerate existing USB storage device, as well as watch for additional ones being plugged in.
+> If a USB drive is left plugged in while the device is booting, OOBE will enumerate existing USB storage device and watch for additional ones being plugged in.

 Read up on [applying provisioning packages during OOBE](hololens-provisioning.md#apply-a-provisioning-package-to-hololens-during-setup).

 ### Auto-confirm provisioning packages in OOBE

-- Automated process allowing for less user interaction, when the Provisioning Package page is displayed it will automatically apply all packages listed.
+These automated processes allow for less user interaction, when the Provisioning Package page is displayed it will automatically apply all packages listed.

 When the provisioning main screen comes up, OOBE will count down 10 seconds before automatically starting applying all provisioning packages.
 Users can still confirm or cancel within this 10 seconds after verifying the packages they expected.